 A vertical level which requires you to swim up all the waterfalls to get to the exit.
 The level is a bit short, has no enemies at all and no proper exit.
 It could very well have been part of a larger level, like 7-1.

 Unused Level 9

 This rather bland level features blocks moving up and down and Para-Beetles, including the unused green variant.
-Much like Kuribo's Shoe, Para-Beetles are used in only one level in the final version.
+Much like Goomba's Shoe, Para-Beetles are used in only one level in the final version.
 Obviously, this stage is far from finished.

 Unused Level 10

 Uses the same sprite table as the previous level, which is odd.
 It was possibly supposed to be some kind of Coin Heaven, though none of the ones in the final game have entry pipes.

 Appears to be an early version of 1-6.
 The major change is the lack of line following platforms (there are two platforms but they only go back and forth).
 There are also some more enemies.

 Yet another version of 1-6, but it's much more incomplete.
 It doesn't even have a goal, so your only choice to end the level is to fall into the pit.
 The starting position is also weird, as it's way above the ground.